Sonic the Hedgehog 2 (Genesis)

 I got the impression the development team decided to throw in as much stuff as they could into Sonic 2 before the deadline, and after reading various quotes from Yuji Naka himself, that's exactly what happened.
 The devs were trying too hard to pump as much stuff out like some kind of assembly line that the flow and some of the stages aren't as sturdy as they should be.
 Sonic 1 may have six Zones, but they made sure each Act had the design and variety to back them up; Marble Zone makes you traverse carefully through corridors of lava pits, hidden traps, and spiked ceilings; Labyrinth Zone places you in water mazes where you search for air bubbles and avoid platforms that rush up to spikes; Scrap Brain Zone tests your agility around quickly disappearing platforms, electrified ceilings, and rapid conveyor belts under giant saws.
 If Sonic 2 had taken a similar approach, one with less Zones, the team could have used that opportunity to solidify ideas instead of cramming a bunch of them in without having the time to flesh them out.

 Not to sound like I'm completely trashing the game, I should reemphasize that some of the stages are pretty solid.
 Casino Night Zone is a fun area modeled after, as its namesake implies, a casino with pinball mechanics, loaded with bumpers, flippers, and slot machines that press your luck.
 Wing Fortress Zone, too, adds pressure by having to navigate outside a flying ship, carefully jumping from small platform to small platform.
-And while I'm not a huge fan of Chemical Plant Zone's "keep running right" method of gameplay, it's still a nicely-made, early Zone filled with twists, turns, and water pits, and if you get too reckless, can quickly lead to death.
-I will also say Sonic 2 is easily one of the most visually-pleasing titles on the Genesis, filled to the brim with a diverse color palette, detailed backdrops, and well-made character designs.
+Chemical Plant Zone could have been another winner, with constant twists, turns, and water pits that can quickly lead to your death.
+Sadly, it's one of the earliest examples of "keep running right" in the series, so you get something very shallow instead.
+I will also say this: Sonic 2 is easily one of the most visually-pleasing titles on the Genesis, filled to the brim with a diverse color palette, detailed backdrops, and well-made character designs.
 It's amazing that a lot of titles released after it had trouble reaching the same level of quality.
 Goes to show how much dedication was put into the artwork.

 But some of the level designs, man, they really push the game down a peg, making it my least favorite main Sonic title for the console.
 But that's kind of like saying Die Hard 2 is the weakest in the series: it's still a good action movie in general.
 Same goes for Sonic 2 in my eyes.
 So even with my grievances, I still view this as recommended playing if you haven't had the chance yet.
 Sonic 2 is still an important aspect of the series, showing just how capable the blue hedgehog is and where the franchise could go from here.
 It's just... there's a chance you might get sleepy 30 minutes in.